freemish/comp-sci-refresher-in-python/README.md

 - [x] singleton: ensures that only a single instance of a certain class is ever used. can be useful for performance improvement or general global state management
 - [x] builder: simplifies construction of objects that take in lots of optional parameters in constructor
 - [x] prototype: simplifies constructing objects via copying existing "prototypes"
-- [-] dependency injection: objects no longer are responsible for creating dependencies; all dependencies of a class are "injected" (provided as arguments) upon initialization
+- [x] dependency injection: objects no longer are responsible for creating dependencies; all dependencies of a class are "injected" (provided as arguments) upon initialization
 - [x] lazy initialization: don't calculate value of an object property until it is accessed
 - [x] multiton: like the singleton except that it may manage creating multiple instances of the class in certain conditions, like if providing some special argument when initializing
 - [x] object pool: initializes a limited number of expensive objects to be loaned out and reused; works well for performance with multiple threads so that no two threads are using the same object at the same time
-- [-] raii (resource acquisition is initialization): see object pool thread function; the code that locks the resource must include the logic that the lock will be released when execution leaves the scope of the RAII object
+- [x] raii (resource acquisition is initialization): see object pool thread function; the code that locks the resource must include the logic that the lock will be released when execution leaves the scope of the RAII object

 Structural: